 Your indoor space should be clean and tidy, with a white background for optimal contrast.
 Feel free to have some simple styling in the background (e.g. plants, lamps or pictures).

 Remember to test your room for echo!
-This makes your sound quality bad for your students.
+This makes your sound quality bad for your members.
 A simple way to reduce echo is by adding a carpet or other noise-absorbing fabrics.